Dhole/dhole.github.io/content/post/chip8_emu_2.md

-In particular, the `chip8` library exposes a struct which maintains the state of the CHIP-8 virtual machine and a method that is supposed to be called 60 times per second called `frame`, among other methods to query the state of the framebuffer and tone.
+In particular, the `chip8` library exposes a struct which maintains the state of the CHIP-8 virtual machine and a method that is supposed to be called 60 times per second called `frame`, among other methods to query the state of the frame buffer and tone.

 For this embedded port, I introduced a new frontend that will use the `chip8` library and handle the inputs and outputs via the hardware shown in the previous section.
 To achieve this I extended the workspace with a new project (the embedded frontend), and now the root `Cargo.toml` looks like this:

 ```toml
 [workspace]